-- National views of the Internet access market, however, obscure the starker "on the ground" concentration at the local level where incumbent telecoms and cable-based ISPs tend to be dominant. - The incumbents saw their combined share of local markets fall from 94% in 2008 to 86% a decade later.
+- National views of the Internet access market, however, obscure the starker "on the ground" concentration at the local level where incumbent telecoms and cable-based ISPs tend to be dominant. - The incumbents saw their combined share of local markets fall from 94% in 2008 to 86% a decade later-where it has stayed, more or less, ever since.
 That decline came mostly at the expense of the incumbent cable-based ISPs, with the lion's share of those losses accruing to the benefit of small ISPs such as Teksavvy, eBox and Distributel.
-By 2017, independent ISPs had doubled their market share to 14.1% based on revenue (15.1% based on subscribers) compared to what it had been a decade earlier. - Even that slow progress, however, has been thrown into reverse by CRTC rulings over the past five years that have hobbled small ISPs' access to the incumbents' fibre-based Internet infrastructure.
-As a result, small ISPs have had to raise prices as they struggle to maintain revenue, while their subscriber base has begun to slip. - By 2021, BCE, Rogers, TELUS, Shaw and Quebecor accounted for three-quarters of the national market based on revenue, while at the local level, the telecomsand cable-based ISP duopoly controlled 86% of the market, split 40:46, respectively, with the rest going to small and independent ISPs.
+By 2018, independent ISPs had doubled their market share to 13.8% based on revenue (14.5% based on subscribers) compared to what it had been a decade earlier. - Even that slow progress, however, has been thrown into reverse by CRTC rulings over the past five years that have hobbled small ISPs' access to the incumbents' fibre-based Internet infrastructure.
+As a result, small ISPs have had to raise prices as they struggle to maintain revenue, while their subscriber base has begun to slip. - By 2021, BCE, Rogers, TELUS, Shaw and Quebecor accounted for three-quarters of the national market based on revenue, while at the local level, the telecomsand cable-based ISP duopoly controlled 86% of the market, split 41:45, respectively, with the rest going to small and independent ISPs.